Sale or Purchase of Residential Property

 We provide individual conveyancing services tailored to our clients’ particular needs and we provide fee quotations and information which are specific to each transaction.

 Our fees for a typical property sale or purchase range from £645 + VAT for a freehold property (£845 + VAT for a leasehold property) for a simple transaction to around £1,045 + VAT for a substantial historic property, plus VAT.
 The figures are always based upon the property and the nature of the transaction and we appreciate that one size does not fit all.
-That’s why we will always give you an individual cost estimate at the start of the transaction, taking into account the actual features of your sale or purchase.
-We always advise you immediately about any complication, and discuss the potential impact on price before any additional charges are incurred.
+That is why we will always give you an individual cost estimate at the start of the transaction taking into account the actual features of your sale or purchase.
+We always advise you immediately about any complication and discuss the potential impact on price before any additional charges are incurred.

-The complexity of your sale or purchase, and the location of the property, will determine which conveyancer in our team will work on your matter.
+The complexity of your sale or purchase and location of the property will determine which conveyancer in our team will work on your matter.

 We provide a service where our clients can be reassured that they will be able to contact their conveyancer and know what is happening throughout the transaction.
-We may not be the cheapest firm in the market but we strongly believe that our fees offer good value for money.
+We strongly believe that our fees offer good value for money.

-• Electronic money transfer fee £25 per transfer (plus VAT) – we need to refer to this as our admin fee and not a bank charge
+• Electronic money transfer fee £35 per transfer (plus VAT) – we need to refer to this as our administration fee and not a bank charge

 • Fee for acting on behalf of the mortgage lender – We do not make a separate charge for acting for the lender

 • Notice of Transfer fee – This fee if chargeable is set out in the lease.
 Usually the fee is between £40 and £200 + VAT

 • Notice of Charge fee (if the property is to be mortgaged) – This fee is set out in the lease.
 Usually the fee is between £40 and £200 + VAT